DylanB95/statespacer/README.md

 Details about the algorithms can be found in their book, “Time Series Analysis by State Space Methods”.

-If you are new to statespacer, check out `vignette("intro", "statespacer")` for a quick start to the statespacer package\!
+If you are new to statespacer, check out `vignette("intro", "statespacer")` for a quick start to the statespacer package!
 Also check out the references for the following functions:

 - `statespacer()` for fitting State Space models.
 - `predict.statespacer()` for producing forecasts and out-of-sample simulations using fitted State Space models.
 - `SimSmoother()` for drawing random samples of the hidden state of a State Space model conditional on the data.

 ## State Space Components

 This package supports numerous state space components:

 - The Local Level
 - The Local Level + Slope
 - Smoothing Splines
 - Trigonometric Seasonality, BSM
 - (Business) Cycles
 - Explanatory Variables
 - Explanatory Variables with time-varying coefficients
 - Explanatory Variables in the Local Level
 - Explanatory Variables in the Local Level + Slope
 - ARIMA
 - SARIMA
-  - Moreover, you can specify a component yourself\!
+- Moreover, you can specify a component yourself!

 These components can be used for both univariate, and multivariate models.
 The components can be combined in order to get more extensive